 Additionally, many DPT programs give preference to applicants who have experience in the field.
 At the undergraduate level, you might have the opportunity to work with collegiate athletes or volunteer at a physical therapy clinic.

 Step 2: Enroll in a Doctor of Physical Therapy Program

+Is there a doctorate in physical therapy?
+The answer is yes.
 A DPT program is 3-year commitment that prepares students to work in the field by providing them with academic coursework and clinical experiences.
 Courses in a DPT program typically cover basic and clinical sciences, professional development, and healthcare systems management.
 Examples of courses include neuroscience, movement science, physical modalities, clinical geriatrics, clinical case management, psychosocial adaptation to injury and illness, and physical therapist procedures.
 Clinical experience allows students to begin working with patients in a professional environment.

 Step 3: Participate in a Residency